Stein variational gradient descent on infinite-dimensional space and applications to statistical inverse problems

 \begin{assumption} Let $\mathcal{X}$, $\mathcal{Y}$, and $\mathcal{H}$ be three separable Hilbert spaces.
 For $s \in [0,1]$, we assume that $\mathcal{H}^{-s-1}\subset\mathcal{Y}$ and

 \end{assumption}

-\begin{remark} In Subsection \ref{SVGDPre}, we introduce iSVGD with preconditioning operators which naturally lead to operator-valued kernel functionals.
-If we only focus on the iSVGD, it is not needed to introduce operator-valued kernels explicitly.
-We mention that Condition (\ref{kernelCond}) holds for the bounded scalar-valued kernel functionals since a scalar-valued kernel functional can be seen as a scalar-valued kernel functional composite with an identity operator. \end{remark}
+\begin{remark} We mention that Condition (\ref{kernelCond}) holds for the bounded scalar-valued kernel functionals since a scalar-valued kernel functional can be seen as a scalar-valued kernel functional composite with an identity operator as demonstrated in (\ref{2kernel1}). \end{remark}

 To illustrate (\ref{gSo1}) and (\ref{gSo2}), we prove Theorem \ref{limitDefineApp}.
 For each particle $u$, we assume that $u\in\mathcal{H}^{1-s}$, which is based on the following two considerations: \begin{itemize} \item The SVGD with one particle is an optimization algorithm for finding maximum a posterior (MAP) estimate.
 The MAP estimate belongs to the separable Hilbert space $\mathcal{H}^{1}$. \item For the prior probability measure, the space $\mathcal{H}^{1}$ has zero measure \cite{DaPrato1996Book}.
 Intuitively, if all particles belong to $\mathcal{H}^{1}$, the particles tend to concentrate around a small set that leads to unreliable estimates of statistical quantities.
 Hence, we may assume that the particles belong to a larger space containing $\mathcal{H}^{1}$. \end{itemize} \begin{theorem} The generalized Stein operator (\ref{gSo2}) defined on $\mathcal{Y}$ can be obtained by taking $N\rightarrow\infty$ in the following finite-dimensional Stein operator: